-SUNY Canton retains the authority to remove a respondent from SUNY Canton's program or activity on an emergency basis, where the College (1) undertakes an individualized safety and risk analysis and (2) determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual harassment justifies a removal.
-The Director of Student Conduct or designee may take action immediately to suspend a student from the College and remove the student from campus, when there is reasonable belief that the continued presence of such student would constitute a danger to the safety of persons or property.
+SUNY Canton retains the authority to remove a respondent from SUNY Canton's program or activity on an emergency basis, where SUNY Canton (1) undertakes an individualized safety and risk analysis and (2) determines that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of covered sexual harassment justifies a removal.

 If SUNY Canton determines such removal is necessary, the respondent will be provided notice and an opportunity to challenge the decision immediately following the removal.
-Any appeal must be made to the Director of Student Conduct or designee.
+Challenges to the removal must be provided in writing to the Dean of Students or their designee at studentaffairs@canton.edu within 3 (three) business days of notification of emergency removal.